 “The malicious document, when opened, shows a template that poses as DocuSign, the popular software that allows individuals and organizations to electronically sign documents.
 The maldoc then leverages Excel 4.0 macros stored in a hidden sheet, which allow an externally-hosted payload to be downloaded, written to disk and executed using regsvr32 or rundll32.
 From there, attackers can follow up and drop other assorted malware,” researchers from Intel 471 said in a post on the builder.

 The sale and use of builders is part of the larger cybercrime ecosystem, which has its own division of labor, specialized developers, initial access brokers, ransomware operators, and payment processors.
 Hoffman said EtterSilent fits neatly into that economy and is emblematic of the wide variety of tools available to cybercriminals and the ways in which they can be pieced together to deliver full campaigns.

 “When you look at the extended kill chain, it’s interesting to see this builder dropping maldocs, which then lead to another loader, and then potentially to ransomware.
 It speaks to the variety of services people are consuming on the underground,” Hoffman said.

-“There are entire marketplaces dedicated to just selling initial access, so even if you don’t have the skills to move laterally or take over Active Directory once you’re in, you can sell that access to someone else.”
+“There are entire marketplaces dedicated to just selling initial access, so even if you don’t have the skills to move laterally or take over Microsoft Entra ID once you’re in, you can sell that access to someone else.”